 At present there are less than 50 known Karachai followers of Jesus and only one evangelical church.
 The New Testament & Psalms in the Karachai language was completed in the 1990s.

-Prayer Points * Please pray that in their distress the Karachai will turn to the Lord Jesus, not for political power, but for spiritual deliverance from the bondages of Islam and from the devastations of sin and past suffering.
-Isaiah 61: 1-4
+Please pray that in their distress the Karachai will turn to the Lord Jesus, not for political power, but for spiritual deliverance from the bondages of Islam and from the devastations of sin and past suffering.
+Isaiah 61:1-4

-* Pray that the Karachai New Testament & Psalms will spread throughout the culture to open hearts--II Chron 16:9.
+Pray that the Karachai New Testament & Psalms will spread throughout the culture to open hearts--II Chronicles 16:9

-* Pray that the beauty of Karachai culture will bloom as the Fruit of the Spirit (Gal.5:22-23) enlivens the historical richness of the Karachai people.
+Pray that the beauty of Karachai culture will bloom as the Fruit of the Spirit (Galatians 5:22-23) enlivens the historical richness of the Karachai people.